TIS-Cloud-Team/TF_Community_workshop/Labs/7_remote_state/1_remote_state.md

 #### Locking

 If you are interested, open two terminals and try doing a `terraform apply` on each (don't proceed with approval).
-You should find that the second one will fail because the first apply stil has the `tfstate` file locked.
+You should find that the second one will fail because the first apply still has the `tfstate` file locked.

 * Take a look at locking here
     *  https://www.terraform.io/docs/state/locking.html